MeTuA/hand-gesture-recognition-mediapipe/README.md

 # hand-gesture-recognition-using-mediapipe

+## Master's Thesis Project, Research of Sign Language for digital real-time translation
+This project was forked from original project.
+Tuned and developed for master's thesis project, for Sign Language recognition.

+If you want to use that project you should create "signs" folder, then populate with signs image.
+After that run ```loader()``` function.
+Then train the model, and run ```main()``` function.

+___
 Estimate hand pose using MediaPipe (Python version).<br> This is a sample program that recognizes hand signs and finger gestures with a simple MLP using the detected key points.
 <br> ❗ _️**This is English Translated version of the [original repo](https://github.com/Kazuhito00/hand-gesture-recognition-using-mediapipe).
 All Content is translated to english along with comments and notebooks**_ ❗